 By Dr Eric Balan

-Dr Eric Balan is Consultant & Research Fellow of BinaPavo @ kCommerce (M) Sdn Bhd.
+Dr Eric Balan is Consultant and Research Fellow at BinaPavo @ kCommerce (M) Sdn Bhd.